Search

 Lactose: What Is It, Skin Benefits & Side Effects

-This article was last updated on: May 23, 2023
+Updated on: May 23, 2023

 Picture this: You’re standing in the skincare aisle, scanning the back of a beautifully packaged moisturizer, excited to give your skin a much-needed treat.
 Then, your eyes drift to the ingredients list, and suddenly, that enthusiasm fades into confusion as you try to decipher the endless list of complex words, wondering what on Earth they all mean and if they’re going to work wonders on your skin or not.